justanotherdot/justanotherdot/site/posts/move_fast_and_tuck_code_into_the_shadows.md

 Migrations are a part of life as a dev.
 They help [cut down tech debt](https://lethain.com/migrations/) but they can be risky.
-It's always less risky merging in _new_ and _different_ sets of changes rather than changing things in-place.
+It's always less risky merging in _new_ and _different_ sets of changes rather than changing code in-place.
 This buys you time. _You_ gain the control over the switch granted switching doesn't adversely affect some shared, mutable store of data.

 The [parallel implementation
 approach](http://sevangelatos.com/john-carmack-on-parallel-implementations/) is